30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Driving sales by engaging customer interest, suggestive selling, and sharing product knowledge

-Veterinary technicians are responsible for the careful and humane handling of animals in laboratories and veterinary offices.
+Veterinary technicians are responsible for carefully and humanely handling animals in laboratories and veterinary offices.
 They work under the supervision of licensed veterinarians to conduct various medical tests and help diagnose injuries and illnesses of various animals.
 Professionals with these associate degree jobs handle different kinds of tasks at veterinary offices, including:

 • Taking X-rays